-- Generally sensitive to the cumulative impacts of a wide range of disturbances and pollutants;
+- They are generally sensitive to the cumulative impacts of a wide range of disturbances and pollutants;

-- Abundant in freshwater systems;
+- They are abundant in freshwater systems;

-- Relatively easy to identify; and
+- They are relatively easy to identify; and

-- Easy to collect.
+- They are easy to collect.

 A total of 52 macro-invertebrate taxa were identified during the survey.
-The complete taxa lists of the macro-invertebrates identified in the current survey are presented in Appendix F. Some of the more commonly encountered macro-invertebrates included water boatmen (Hemiptera: Corixidae), Diptera: Chironomidae larvae, and mayfly pupae (Ephemeroptera: Baetidae).
+The complete taxa lists of the macro-invertebrates identified in the aquatic surveys are presented in Appendix F. Some of the more commonly encountered macro-invertebrates included water boatmen (Hemiptera: Corixidae), Diptera: Chironomidae larvae, and mayfly pupae (Ephemeroptera: Baetidae).